Project Overview

 SUMMARY

-For my bird care app, I conducted a competitive audit to see what has already been done to help users create consistent schedules or learn about birds.
-I wanted to do my research this way because I was mainly concerned about how other apps displayed task cards or areas where they can read more about bird species.
+I conducted a competitive audit for helping users create consistent schedules and learn more about birds.
+I was mainly concerned with how other apps displayed task cards and how they structure information on ornitholgy.

 Painpoints